sindresorhus/eslint-plugin-unicorn/docs/rules/prefer-spread.md

 call(foo, ...[bar].concat(baz));
 ```

-will be fixed as
+Will be fixed to:

 ```js
 const baz = [2];
 call(foo, ...[bar, ...baz]);
 ```

-`unicorn/no-useless-spread` can fix to correct code
+`unicorn/no-useless-spread` will fix it to:

 ```js
 const baz = [2];
 call(foo, bar, ...baz);
 ```